MariamRaafatMohamed/Amazing-Earthquake-Dashboard/README.md

-# 🌍 Amazing Power BI Earthquake Dashboard
+# 🌍 Power BI Earthquake Dashboard

 This interactive dashboard, built with Power BI, visualizes and analyzes global earthquake data between **1900 and 2014**.